jonathan-priebe/dwc-server-container-setup/dlc_source/DLC_Source_Directory.md

 ## Notes

-- This directory is in `.gitignore` - each developer/deployment needs to set it up locally
+- DLC files are included in the repository via Git Subtree (no separate setup needed)
-- Files are stored in Django's media directory after import
+- Files are imported into Django's media directory via the `import_mystery_gifts` command
 - Original files remain in `dlc_source/dlc/` for reference
 - Mystery Gifts are served via DLS1 server on port 9003 (proxied through Apache)
 - Downloads work with original Nintendo DS/DSi hardware
+- To update DLC files, use `git subtree pull` (see Updating section above)